-- Tag levels: The 2020 quota is ten bulls from the northern elk range.
-Of the ten tags available, half will be issued to state hunters and the other half will be utilized by members of the Ojibwe tribes according to treaty rights.
+Tag levels: The Natural Resources Board will consider the DNR's quota recommendation at its May meeting.
+Of the tags that will be issued, half will be issued to state hunters and the other half will be used by members of the Ojibwe tribes according to treaty rights.

-- Successful applicants will take a mandatory elk hunter orientation prior to being issued their license and tag.
+Application winners will be announced in early June.
+Successful applicants must attend a mandatory elk hunter orientation and purchase an elk hunting license ($49) prior to being issued their license and tag.

 Wisconsin’s first managed elk hunt in state history drew strong interest with over 38,400 applicants in the state drawing, and an additional 5,000 raffle tickets sold by the Rocky Mountain Elk Foundation.
 Nine bulls were harvested out of the 10-bull quota, including four bulls by state hunters during the 39-day hunt, and five bulls by members of the Ojibwe Tribes.